Flash drive installs using Live CD Category

 Read the rest of this entry…

-How to Create a DreamLinux Flash Drive using the Persistent Dreamlinux Installer while running from the Live CD.
-DreamLinux is a remix based on Debian Linux that features useful applications like Firefox, Thunderbird, Inkscape, Gimp, Open Office, Pidgin, Evince, Gthumb, Xsane, Avant-Window-Navigator, Engage, Rhythmbox, SoundJuicer, SoundConverter, Totem Media Player, Avidemux, EasyTag, Brasero and more.
+How to Create a DreamLinux Bootable USB Flash Drive using the Persistent Dream Installer while running from the Live CD.
+DreamLinux was a Brazilian remix based on Debian Linux.
+It was unfortunately discontinued October 2012.
+It featured many useful applications.
+Tools such as Firefox, Thunderbird, Inkscape, Gimp, Open Office, Pidgin, Evince, Gthumb, Xsane, Avant-Window-Navigator, Engage, Rhythmbox, SoundJuicer, SoundConverter, Totem Media Player, Avidemux, EasyTag, Brasero and more were included by default.

 How to make a "MEPIS 8 USB Key" using the official "MEPIS System Assistant" produced by MEPIS to create the MEPIS 8 Flash drive.
 This USB creation process is accomplished while running from the Live CD.
 SimplyMEPIS 8 is based on a stable Debian 5 core using the 2.6.27 Linux kernel.
 MEPIS Linux is a product founded by Warren Woodford.